brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

 string.
 So the equations are just a string with one line per equation.
 The equations are formatted with standard mathematical notation, with one addition.
 At the end of a line you write ``: unit`` where ``unit`` is the SI unit of that variable.
+Note that this is not the unit of the two sides of the equation (which would be ``1/second``), but the unit of the *variable* defined by the equation, i.e. in this case :math:`v`.

 Now let's use this definition to create a neuron.